-The camera has one multicolor LED to provide a simple visible indication of camera state.
+The camera is equipped with an LED on the back to display the operational status of the camera.
 The table below summarizes the operating states of the camera and the corresponding LED states.
 When more than one condition is active, the LED indicates the condition with the highest priority.